 When your business is rooted in meaning, purpose and impact – and your motivation extends beyond simply making a sale – not only will you be that much more committed to your business, but your customers will be that much more connected to it.

-“The businesses that are thriving right now are the ones that are doing something for societal good,” reminds Cummins.
+“The businesses that thrive are the ones that are doing something for societal good,” reminds Cummins.
 “The impact of your idea is what will matter to your customers and ought to be the driver behind the steps you take to turn your idea into reality.”

 As you work through answering these questions about your idea, keep in mind that you don’t need to do it alone.
 There are many free or low-cost services that support entrepreneurs just starting out, including Futurpreneur, your provincial government small business hub like Small Business Ontario, Start-Up Canada and MaRS.
 And, by joining networks and communities of like-minded people, you can meet people who will not only champion you, but challenge you.